 Bars and Restaurants to Watch Hockey in Montreal

-This season’s playoffs promise to be electrifying right up to the very end, and you can feel the passion of the fans, even without our beloved Habs.
+This season’s playoffs promise to be electrifying right up to the very end, and you can feel the passion of the fans, especially with our beloved Habs.
 As playoff fever takes hold, we’re already looking forward to those game nights filled with delicious dishes and great company.
 Knowing that many hockey fans, like us, love to watch the game while enjoying a good meal, we’ve put together a list of places where you can eat well and catch the game.

 For more tasty options to enjoy hockey, be sure to check out our list of the best chicken wings and the best fried chicken spots.